jneidel/dotfiles/videos.md

 - How Wrestling tells unique stories: [Why Professional Wrestling is Fascinating](https://www.youtube.com/watch?v=BQCPj-bGYro)
 - Building a hut from scratch in the wild (Subtitles for commentary): [Primitive Technology: Tiled Roof Hut](https://www.youtube.com/watch?v=P73REgj-3UE)
 - Why you should watch redline (the best anime movie you've never heard of): [Why Redline is an Amazing Movie, and Why That Matters Today](https://www.youtube.com/watch?v=uUeaYaI-VAI)

+### Games

+- On the state of the games industry and why you need to stop financially supporting companies like EA and Bethesda: [Bethesda VS Critics: How To Save The Games Industry](https://www.youtube.com/watch?v=C6NiXAdMzEk)
+- A look into speedrunning: [Speedrunning Is Awesome, And Here's Why](https://www.youtube.com/watch?v=I5auJOBC828)

 ## Life